Universal suffrage: History

-Many societies in the past have denied or abridged political representation on the basis of race or ethnicity, related to discriminatory ideas about citizenship.
+Many societies in the past have denied or abridged Political representation on the basis of race or ethnicity, related to discriminatory ideas about citizenship.
 For example, in apartheid-era South Africa, non-White people could generally not vote in national elections until the first multi-party elections in 1994.
 However, a nonracial franchise existed under the Cape Qualified Franchise, which was replaced by a number of separate MPs in 1936 (Blacks) and 1958 (Coloureds).
 Later, the Tricameral Parliament established separate chambers for Whites, Coloureds and Indians.
 Rhodesia enacted a similar statute to the former in its proclaimed independence of 1965, which however allowed a smaller number of representatives for the considerably larger Black majority (under its 1961 constitution, the voting classes had been based on socio-economic standards, which marginalized most Black and a few White voters to a separate set of constituencies, under the principle of weighted voting; this was replaced in 1969 by an explicitly racial franchise, with delegated all Blacks to the 'B' voters roll).

 Women's suffrage

 In Sweden (including Swedish-ruled Finland), women's suffrage was granted during the Age of Liberty from 1718 until 1772.

 In Corsica, women's suffrage was granted in 1755 and lasted until 1769.

-Women's suffrage (with the same property qualifications as for men) was granted in New Jersey in 1776 (the word "inhabitants" was used instead of "men" in the 1776 Constitution) and rescinded in 1807.
+Women's suffrage (with the same property qualifications as for men) was granted in New Jersey in 1776 (the word "inhabitants" was used instead of "men" in the 1776 Constitution) and rescinded in 1807, supplanting qualified franchise for universal manhood suffrage.

 The Pitcairn Islands granted restricted women's suffrage in 1838.
 Various other countries and states granted restricted women's suffrage in the later half of the nineteenth century, starting with South Australia in 1861.

 The first unrestricted women's suffrage in a major country was granted in New Zealand in 1893.
 The women's suffrage bill was adopted mere weeks before the general election of 1893.
 Māori men had been granted suffrage in 1867, white men in 1879.
 The Freedom in the World index lists New Zealand as the only free country in the world in 1893.

 South Australia first granted women suffrage and allowed them to stand for parliament in 1894.

 In 1906, the autonomous Grand Duchy of Finland became the first territory to give women full political rights, i.e. both the right to vote and to run for office, and was the second in the world and the first in Europe to give women the right to vote.
 The world's first female members of parliament were elected in Finland the following year, 1907.
+At the time, however, Finland was not a sovereign state but ultimately under the rule of the Russian Empire until independence as a republic in 1917-18.

 After the German Revolution of 1918–19, the Weimar Constitution established universal suffrage in 1919 with a minimum voting age of 20.